vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/triage-aa-contributions.md

 # Check contributions to AA process and documentation

-Everyone is encouraged in :ref:`contribute` to help with the documentation and modernizing the processes in this repository.
+Everyone is encouraged in {ref}`contribute` to help with the documentation and modernizing the processes in this repository.

 To keep that maintainable for sub-teams the Ubuntu project documentation uses